Lokesh-web16/ecommerce-sql-project/README.md

-# E-Commerce SQL Project
+# E-Commerce SQL Project 🛢️

 A simple e-commerce database built in **MySQL** that manages customers, products, and orders.
-The project covers schema design, sample data, common queries, and database normalization with an `order_items` table.
+The project covers schema design, sample data, common queries and database normalization with an `order_items` table.

 ## Tech Stack